JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/syntax_highlighter_and_color_settings_page.md

 <!-- Copyright 2000-2023 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

+<link-summary>Sample implementation of a syntax highlighter and color settings page allowing to edit Simple language syntax element colors.</link-summary>

 <tldr>

 **Reference**: [](syntax_highlighting_and_error_highlighting.md)